1. How long will it take to get my results?

 20. Does the Hormone and Analytical Services Core measure lipids?

 - No, this analysis is done by the VUMC Lipid Core.

 21. Where can I find my results?

 - When your request is completed you will receive an automated email from iLab containing a link to your request.
+To find your request make sure that you have selected to display 'completed' rather than 'active' requests.
 Your data will be in a file in the "Attachments & URLs" section of the request.
 For example:

 ***This core is supported by NIH grants DK059637 (MMPC) and DK020593 (DRTC).
 Please include an acknowledgment in your publications.***